Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image

 \subsection{3D Face Reconstruction}

 3D face reconstruction from a single RGB image is essentially an ill-posed problem.
-Most methods tackle this problem by estimating the parameters of a statistical face model~\cite{guo2020towards,bai2021riggable,zhu2017face,feng2018joint,feng2021learning,romdhani2005estimating,zhu2020beyond}.
+Most methods tackle this problem by estimating the parameters of a statistical face model~\cite{guo2020towards,bai2021riggable,zhu2017face,feng2018joint,feng2021learning,romdhani2005estimating,zhu2020beyond,brunton2014multilinear,Liu_2017_ICCV,tran2018extreme,guo20213d,Chinaev2019,Tu21,lattas2020avatarme,lattas2021avatarme++,yang2021self,wang2022faceverse,danvevcek2022emoca}.
 Although these methods achieve remarkable results, they suffer from the same fundamental limitation: an orthogonal or weak perspective camera model is utilized when reconstructing the 3D face shape.
 The deformation caused by perspective projection, especially in the near distance, has to be compensated by face shape.
+For MOFA~\cite{tewari2017mofa}, MobileFace~\cite{Chinaev2019} and Deng \emph{et al.} ~\cite{deng2019accurate}, they aim to use perspective projection for 3D face reconstruction.
+But they use the cropped face region for optimization.
+The perspective projection parameters should be converted from those of full image, which is proved by img2pose method~\cite{albiero2021img2pose}.
+In addition, Deng \emph{et al.}~\cite{deng2019accurate} only optimize the 6DoF pose parameters without ground truth pose supervision.
 Thus, we insist on following the rule of perspective projection and believe there is still substantial room for improvement on the task of 3D face reconstruction.